Twentsvn/WebSocket-Datasource-Plugin/README.md

 #  Pulkit-Plugin @ Godspeed

 The **Pulkit-Plugin** is a simple WebSocket client that connects to a specified server, collects data for a given duration, and stores it in a file.
-Built to work within the **_Godspeed Framework_** this plugin requires minimal setup and no authentication.
+Built to work within the **_Godspeed Framework_** this plugin requires minimal setup .

 ---